 The court will examine the fitness of both parents in making these decisions.
 Judicial criteria for determinations of child custody awards include, but are not limited to the following:

 - Desire of the parents and any agreements between them

 - Preference of the child (depending on age and maturity)

 - Age, health and sex of the child

-A child custody lawyer who practices in the Rockville area could help people to present cases in court that convince a judge that they can provide the best home possible for their children.
+A skilled lawyer who practices in the Rockville area could help a party present their case in court to help convince a judge that they are best suited to have child custody.